 Meeting an unfamiliar person for the first time brings out some funny moments.
 The person always poses a question I hear every time I finish speaking a sentence or two.
 "Where are you from?" he or she asks me.
 Upon questioning them further, they always reply, "the way you speak is different."
 I tempted to concoct a story of me traveling to faraway lands.

 Let us get on with the nitty-gritty details on differentiating between the two types of losses.
 Postlingual deafness, people who lose their hearing gradually in life.
 He/she would have acquired speech, and it does not affect their speech production.
 They have their challenges to adapt after their hearing loss.
 They understand the articulation of sounds.
 Whereas, people unable to hear since birth falls into the category of prelingual deafness.
-It will affect their speech perception.
+It will affect their speech perception, thats where the deaf accent comes in.

 I have encountered funny moments, and I think it is an impressive way to break the ice.